CCMS-UCSD/GNPSDocumentation/docs/lcms-dashboard.md

 ![img](img/LCMS_dashbaord/XIC_MSMS.png)

+Additionally to these XIC plots, we draw XIC heatmap plots.
+This helps when there are many files for a given XIC value.

 ### Teaching Mass Spectrometry Data/Analysis

 We think this tool might be a good tool for teaching LC/MS visualization.
 The Leader/Follower options are a way for students to follow along to get started.
 Once the initial setup and instruction are done, they can stop syncing and build upon the visualization.
 We have tested this tool to scale up to a few dozen concurrent followers.
 If you do intend to use this for a class, please let us know so that we do not do maintenance during your class.